UriosteguiM12/cmpm-121-f25-d3/PLAN.md

 #### 3B Crafting

 - [x] The player should now be required to achieve a coin value of 256 for victory to be declared

+## D3.c: Object persistence

+### 3C Software requirements

+#### 3C Patterns

+- [] Cells that are outside the player's visible range should not consume memory unless they have been modified
+- [] Implement a Flyweight-like strategy where unmodified, off-screen cells are represented by shared data or generated on demand
+- [] When a player modifies a cell, the cell's state should be preserved even when it crolls off-screen
+- [] Apply a Memento-like serialization strategy to store these modifications separately from teh default cell data

+### 3C Gameplay requirements

+#### 3C Map

+- [] Cells should behave as if they "remember" their state when they leave the visible map area
+- [] The game should preserve modifications to a cel while it is off-screen